November 16th, 2012

 Henrietta can be found at the Sweetwater ISD Administration Building at 207 Musgrove, where she is supporting the annual SISD United Way Drive.

 This year's theme is Give Where You Live and while you are posing for pictures with the famous turkey, feel free to make a donation to the Nolan County United Way.
 United Way supports nine local agencies that make a difference in the community.

 A Nolan County Grand Jury indicted 10 people on Tuesday, Nov.
 13, 2012.
 Four of those indictments were sealed.
 The following cases were true-billed:

 Ashley Ryan Runnels was indicted for possession of a controlled substance, namely heroin, a state jail felony.
 Court documents state that Runnels knowingly possessed less than one gram of heroin on May 8, 2012.
 Her bond was set at $7,500.

-The Sweetwater Police Department (SPD) received 29 calls for service, issued one citation and made three arrests on Oct.
-25, 2012.
+The Sweetwater Police Department (SPD) received 29 calls for service, issued one citation and made one arrest on Nov.
+13, 2012.

 Calls for service: